 4. Managed Services

-OpsWorks can patch, upgrade, and backup your cook and Puppet servers consistently, as well as maintain their supply.
-Go for OpsWorks if you have hands on Chef and Puppet.
+OpsWorks can patch, upgrade, and back up your Chef and Puppet servers consistently, as well as maintain their supply.
+Go for OpsWorks if you have a hands-on Chef and Puppet.

 Also, explore related AWS articles below.